Maximizing Muscle Growth: The Truth About Carb Backloading

 What is carb backloading?

-Carb backloading is a dietary strategy that involves consuming carbohydrates primarily in the evening and post-workout, while minimizing carbohydrate intake during the day.
+Carb backloading is a dietary approach that involves ingesting the bulk of daily carbohydrates in the evening and after workouts, minimizing carb intake earlier in the day.

 How does carb backloading work?